 In a national invitational meet recently in Oregon, Jones even eclipsed his state-winning time and registered a clocking of 1:49.54, which was good for fourth place, in a race won with a time of 1:48.01 by Tre'tez Kinnaird.
 "He eclipsed the 1:50 mark in that race because the competition warranted it," explained Albright.
 "Time was almost secondary.If he wanted to place among the top four runners he knew he would have to run that kind of time.
 The time was a function of the place he would finish."

-"I didn't have Walker (as the boys coach) but he was just a few seconds off CJ in times," recalled Albright.
+"I didn't have Walker but he was just a few seconds off CJ in times," recalls Albright.
 "He was a different style of runner.
 Darnell Walker had more natural speed from the beginning.
 When you have a gift like that sometimes you don't have command of that gift."

-In the case of Jones, who has broad, chiseled shoulders from hours of weight training and pushups, Albright said run fluidly is sometimes an issue.
+In the case of Jones, who has broad, chiseled shoulders from hours of weight training and push- ups, Albright said running relaxed and fluidly may sometimes be an issue.

 "Sometimes he has to learn to run more relaxed, " explained Albright.
 "He tightens up at about the last 50 meters.
 He's very strong and when you're that strong it's real hard to run relaxed.
 He's capable of running 46.5 in the 400 meters.
 He just needs to run it more.
 He missed a lot of speed work when he got such a late start.
-But the next couple of years will be a learning process against a much higher level of competition and he's only going to get faster."
+But the next couple of years will be a learning process against a much higher level of competition and he's only going to get faster.He'll have to run differently on a higher level of competition."

 Be that as it may, he's second to none in the state of Missouri at 800 and 400 meters right now.